The Risen Christ

 What did the women find when they reached the tomb?

-An angel already there to meet them, who said: "Do not be afraid, for I know that you are looking for Jesus, who was crucified.
-He is not here; he has risen, just as he said.
-Come and see the place where he lay" (Matthew 28:5-6) — an invitation to verify the claim themselves, not just take it on faith.
+An angel already there to meet them, who said: "Do not be afraid; for I know that you seek Jesus who was crucified.
+He is not here; for he has risen, as he said.
+Come, see the place where he lay" (Matthew 28:5-6) — an invitation to verify the claim themselves, not just take it on faith.

 Did Jesus appear to anyone that same day?